Robot Hall of Fame

 Make your way down as you check out seven replicas of some of the most popular robots—and see how they’ve evolved throughout the years.

 One of the first robotic icons in science fiction, Maria appears in “Metropolis,” a silent German film directed by Fritz Lang and set in the year 2026 (at the time, 100 years in the future).
-The robot never is named in the film, but she is an attempt to make an evil mechanical duplicate of the beautiful heroine, Maria.
+The robot is never named in the film, but she is an attempt to make an evil mechanical duplicate of the beautiful heroine, Maria.

 Introduced in the movie classic “The Day the Earth Stood Still,” Gort comes to Earth as the robot bodyguard of the mysterious spaceman, Klaatu.
 The film was released in the middle of the Cold War, and Gort embodies the threat of the unknown.